vapor/blog/Content/posts/vapor-next-steps.md

 ## Expanding the Community

 Outside of Vapor 5, we also have a number of other initiatives that we are rolling out.
 As a community there's a lot more we can do to 'sell' Vapor and server-side Swift in general.
-We are also aware that Vapor has reached a maturiy level now where it is in production use by a number of companies, but we are missing some key features that will encourage more to try it out.
+We are also aware that Vapor has reached a maturity level now where it is in production use by a number of companies, but we are missing some key features that will encourage more to try it out.

 ### Website Overhaul

-The [website for Vapor](https://vapor.codes) is certainy due an overhaul.
+The [website for Vapor](https://vapor.codes) is certainly due an overhaul.
 We are going to expand it and update it with links to more docs, more tutorial sites and more community initiatives.
 There have been plenty of conference talks on Vapor over the years and we should feature these on the site.
 We also have several large companies building applications using Vapor with very large user bases.
 These will be highlighted in a new showcase section to show that Vapor can and does handle large production apps.

  This blog is also a part of an increased focus on showing off Vapor and helping people understand it.
 We're going to be posting regular blog posts about both the development of Vapor and short form tutorials that don't fit into the documentation site.
 This should also help with people Googling for Vapor answers!